CDC ramps up surveillance at 4 US airports - NewsBreak

 The U.S is beefing up testing surveillance at arrival terminals at four international airports: Hartsfield-Jackson Atlanta, John F. Kennedy in New York, Newark Liberty in New Jersey and San Francisco.
 The tests are voluntary.

 The news comes as the first U.S. case of the omicron variant has been identified in California.
 Dr. Anthony Fauci said the person traveled from South Africa on Nov.
-22 and tested positive Monday.1st case of omicron COVID-19 variant detected in California
+22 and tested positive Monday.Fauci: 1st US case of COVID-19 omicron variant identified

 Passengers who agree to be tested on arrival are also given additional at-home tests and they are asked to send their test in after three to five days.

 The CDC said it is also working with airlines to gather contact information for passengers who recently spent time in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, Zimbabwe or South Africa for contact tracing purposes.
-Delta, United, and American airlines have all agreed to comply with the CDC order.Omicron booster: Will we need a shot that targets the mutated variant?
+Delta, United, and American airlines have all agreed to comply with the CDC order.Breaking down President Biden’s vaccine mandate block

 President Joe Biden has hinted in the last few days that he is considering stepping up new restrictions on international travel in an effort to stop the spread of the variant.
 The United Kingdom, European Union, Canada and several other countries have announced travel restrictions from southern African countries, as well.